TechRetreat/learnathon/mobile/ios/1-Swift.md

 class Vehicle {
     let numberOfWheels: Int
     var speed = 0

     init(numberOfWheels: Int) {
         self.numberOfWheels = numberOfWheels
     }
 }
 ```

-Nothing too suprising so far, just like our `Person` class.
+Nothing too surprising so far, just like our `Person` class.
 How let's define a protocol.
 A set of properties that we need for an object to be flyable.

 ```swift
 protocol Flyable {